ConnectivityFoundry/AwaLWM2M/doc/coding_style.md

 }
 ````

-Similarly multi-line comments within a function should be formatted like this:
+Similarly, multi-line comments within a function should be formatted like this:
 ````
 void AwaTask(void *parameters)
 {